biobricks/level-tree-index/README.md

 level-tree-index works for all keyEncodings and works automatically for the json valueEncoding and for other valueEncodings if you provide custom functions for the opts.pathProp and opts.parentProp options. level-tree-index works equally well with string and buffer paths.

-Note that level-tree-index has no way to delay callbacks when calling e.g. .put on your database, so when you that .put on your database then you cannot expect the tree index to immediately be up to date.
-It wouldn't be too difficult to turn this module into a proper leveldown/levelup using abstract-leveldown, which would allow delaying of callbacks until the index has finished updating.
+Note that level-tree-index has no way to delay callbacks when calling e.g. .put on your database, so when you change your database then you cannot expect the tree index to immediately be up to date.
+It wouldn't be too difficult to turn this module into a leveldown/levelup instance using abstract-leveldown, which would allow delaying of callbacks until the index has finished updating.

 # Usage